anthonyrisinger/riprompt/README.md

 - 🦎: Adaptation (learning and flexibility)
 - 💎: Compression (information density)

-The emoji version provides a visually intuitive representation of the RIP parameters, which can be especially useful for quick recognition and memorization.
+The emoji version provides a visually intuitive representation of intent, which can be especially useful for quick recognition and memorization.

 ### General Usage

-To use RIP in any conversation:
+To use in any conversation:

-1. Begin your prompt with the RIP string, e.g., `RIP[E:4,S:3,M:2,A:5,C:3]:`
+1. Ensure proper engagement, e.g. passes _Is 9.11 > 9.8?_
-2. Follow with your question or task
+2. Apply protocol, e.g., `OP[E:4,S:3,M:2,A:5,C:3]: YOUR-PROMPT-HERE`
-3. The AI will adjust its response based on the RIP parameters
+3. The AI will adjust its response based on the parameters

 Example:
 ```
-RIP[E:4,S:3,M:2,A:5,C:3]: Analyze the impact of artificial intelligence on job markets over the next decade.
+OP[E:4,S:3,M:2,A:5,C:3]: Analyze the impact of artificial intelligence on job markets over the next decade.
 ```

 Remember, you can also use the emoji version:
 ```
-RIP[🌌4,🧩3,📚2,🦎5,💎3]: [Your prompt here]
+OP[🌌4,🧩3,📚2,🦎5,💎3]: YOUR-PROMPT-HERE
 ```

 Experiment with different parameter combinations to fine-tune the AI's cognitive approach to your specific needs.